 Many long posing sessions are required to determine and establish the position of a figure and during these a great many photographs are taken, snapped from every angle and of every detail, to establish the bodily expression and to assist in the course of the making process.
 So it follows that the artist treats each model as a true performer in two senses: in that, with her body, she incarnates a living, unexpected form constituting an expressive possibility, and in that she is an actress playing a role, lending her face and body to an otherwise abstract idea.
 This is followed through in the black and white analog photos, where the model acts as a démonstratrice in complex long-exposure takes.

-For this exhibition Puckey has produced three new sculptures, the largest of which, in Carrara marble, is both a summing-up of his fascination with the female body, aggressivity/vunerability, optics and photography, and at the same time a step into new territory.
+This new sculpture (pictured below) in Carrara marble, is both a summing-up of his fascination with the female body, aggressivity/vunerability, optics and photography, and at the same time a step into new territory.
 The references are as wide as they are many, and his deep interest in the work of Marcel Duchamp, Henri Bergson and WB Yeats is always hovering there, just below the surface.